chasmani/piecewise-regression/docs/README.rst

 You can install piecewise-regression using python's `pip package index <https://pypi.org/project/piecewise-regression/>`_

-    pip3 install piecewise-regression
+    pip install piecewise-regression

-The package was developed and tested on Python 3.7.
+The package is tested on Python 3.7, 3.8 and 3.9.

 Getting started
 ========================